briangordon/briangordon.github.com/_posts/2018-03-13-synthesizing-my-heartbeat.md

 ![A screenshot of MATLAB's data importer](/images/matlab-importer.png)

-Right away let's get a visualization of the distribution of my SpO2 data by plotting the data points against the percentiles for the data points.
-Mostly I'm in a healthy range but there is a worrying quantity of data points in a dangerous range:
+Right away let's get a visualization of the distribution of my SpO2 data by plotting the data points on the X axis against the percentile on the Y axis.
+Mostly I'm in a healthy range but there is a worrying quantity of data points in a dangerous range (about 90 and below):

 ![Distribution of Spo2](/images/matlab-spo2-distribution.png)